Azure/Azure-Sentinel/DataConnectors/microsoft-sentinel-logstash-output-plugin/README.md

 - Logstash 7 Between 7.0 and 7.17.6
 - Logstash 8 Between 8.0 and 8.4.2

-Please note that when using Logstash 8, it is recommended to disable ECS in pipeline.
+Please note that when using Logstash 8, it is recommended to disable ECS in the pipeline.
 For more information refer to [Logstash documentation.](<https://www.elastic.co/guide/en/logstash/8.4/ecs-ls.html>)

 ## 2. Create a sample file